103-06 How To Do Stock Market Trend Analysis

 What is an uptrend in stocks?

 An uptrend in stocks is when the price of a stock increases over time.
-This can be due to a number of factors, such as positive earnings reports, increasing demand for the stock, or improving economic conditions.
+This can be due to several factors, such as positive earnings reports, increasing demand for the stock, or improving economic conditions.
 The stock or index is moving up, making new highs or higher highs.

 What is a downtrend in stocks?